 | Users with multiple mouse pads | ~2.0 mm (compromise) | Ensures consistent tracking on different pad materials.
 Alternatively, surface calibration functions (e.g., Logitech Surface Tuning) are recommended. |

-Note: Optimizing LOD should always be evaluated in combination with DPI, sensor type, and mousepad material.
-While lower LOD values increase precision in competition, they can lead to temporary tracking loss on unsuitable surfaces.
-The best setting is the one that ensures both stability and consistency for your specific setup.
+Note: LOD optimization should always be evaluated in combination with DPI, sensor type, and mousepad material.
+While lower LOD values increase competitive precision, they can lead to temporary tracking loss on unsuitable surfaces.
+The best setting is one that ensures both stability and consistency for your specific setup.

-If you are using an Akko mouse , you can easily adjust the LOD via the Akko Driver.
+If you're using an Akko mouse, you can easily adjust the LOD using the Akko Driver.

 3. Adjust LOD